Hey there! My name is Jennifer Gleeson Blue.

 Prior to coming to Nutritious Movement™, I spent the better part of a decade helping creative individuals get to the stuff that matters through my life coaching practice.
 I have a bachelor’s degree in communication studies from Azusa Pacific University and a certificate in coaching through Coach University.
 I am a past board member of the International Coach Federation-Philadelphia and a current board member of the International Cesarean Awareness Network-Southeastern Pennsylvania.

-I live in Philadelphia with my husband and son and our two cats, where we eschew couches, wear minimalist shoes, eat a whole foods diet and hang from trees throughout the neighborhood.
+I've just moved to Santa Fe, NM with my husband, son and our two cats, where we eschew couches, wear minimalist shoes, eat a whole foods diet and hang from trees throughout the neighborhood.

 Resilient Body News